If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Oberösterreich||Upper Austria|

-Traunkirchen is situated at an altitude of 433 m on a small peninsula on the western shore of Lake Traunsee in Upper Austria's Lake District.
+Traunkirchen is situated at an elevation of 433 m on a small peninsula on the western shore of Lake Traunsee in Upper Austria's Lake District.

 According to a painting showing the foundation of Trunseo, the monastery was already founded in AD 632.
 The former Benedictine nunnery [right] was founded in 1020 and was the first nunnery in Austria.
 The Benedictine nuns stayed here until 1573.
 From 1622 until 1773 the monastery belonged to the Jesuites.
 The buildings of the monastery date from 1632.
 The Jesuits also built the monastery church in splendid Baroque style in 16321652 including parts of the older, Gothic church.
 The tower was completed in 1733.
 A treasure of the church is the wooden pulpit of 1753, carved in the form of a fishing boat with a statue of St. Peter.
 This refers to the biblical scene of the Miraculous Draught of Fishes (Matthew 4, 1822; Mark 1, 1620; Luke 5, 111) and the Lord's call on Peter, Andrew, John and James to be his disciples: "Henceforth you will be a fisher of men" (which became the motto of the Jesuit Order).
 Today, the church serves as the parish church of Traunkirchen.